fw-ai-external/reward-kit/examples/math_example/README.md

 ## Overview

-The math example provides three different approaches to working with math problems:
+The math example provides two different approaches to working with math problems:

 1. **CLI-based Evaluation** - Use the reward-kit CLI for streamlined evaluation
-2. **Local Evaluation** - Programmatic evaluation with full control
-3. **TRL GRPO Training** - Fine-tune models using reinforcement learning
+2. **TRL GRPO Training** - Fine-tune models using reinforcement learning

 ## Key Features